icereval/backbone-documentmodel/README.md

 A plugin to create entire Document structures with nested [Backbone.js](http://documentcloud.github.com/backbone) Models & Collections with `deep model references` and `event bubbling`.

-The DocumentModel is a reference to the projects goal of allowing [MongoDB Document](http://docs.mongodb.org/manual/core/document/) JSON representation to be dynamically composed/referenced/updated and saved using native Backbone.js components.
+The Document is a reference to the projects goal of allowing [MongoDB Document](http://docs.mongodb.org/manual/core/document/) JSON representation to be dynamically composed/referenced/updated and saved using native Backbone.js components.

 ## Usage